Harystyles/Where_we_started_alx-system_engineering-devops/README.md

-This repository gives you an overview of basic shell scripting and the commands.
+This repository gives you an overview of basic shell scripting and the commands
-!:mine School im so tire of this